 - Canned jackfruit in brine: The main ingredient, providing much of the bulk, is canned jackfruit.
 It’s essential to use jackfruit canned in brine, not syrup.
-Watch the video below to see how I use all the jackfruit without waste!
 You’ll also use some brine for added salty flavor.

 - Celery: A common ingredient in crab cakes, celery adds a mild flavor and slightly crunchy texture.